Faithlife/FaithlifeBuild/docs/index.md

 * report [custom build errors](Faithlife.Build/BuildException.md)
 * define [standard targets for .NET builds](#create-net-targets) that build, test, package, and generate documentation for your libraries

-Most importantly, since the build script is a full-fledged .NET Core app with access to any compatible NuGet package, you can do just about anything, in a language and framework you already know well.
+Most importantly, since the build script is a full-fledged .NET app with access to any compatible NuGet package, you can do just about anything, in a language and framework you already know well.

 ## Usage

-To use this library for your automated build, create a .NET Core Console App project in `tools/Build` that references the latest `Faithlife.Build` [NuGet package](https://www.nuget.org/packages/Faithlife.Build).
+To use this library for your automated build, create a .NET Console App project in `tools/Build` that references the latest `Faithlife.Build` [NuGet package](https://www.nuget.org/packages/Faithlife.Build).
 Optionally add the project to your Visual Studio solution file.
 See [`Build.csproj`](https://github.com/Faithlife/FaithlifeBuild/blob/master/tools/Build/Build.csproj) for an example project.

-The `Main` method of the console app should call [`BuildRunner.Execute`](Faithlife.Build/BuildRunner/Execute.md) with the `args` and a delegate that defines the build targets and any desired command-line options by calling methods on the provided [`BuildApp`](Faithlife.Build/BuildApp.md).
+The `Main` method of the console app should call [`BuildRunner.Execute`](Faithlife.Build/BuildRunner/Execute.md) or [`BuildRunner.ExecuteAsync`](Faithlife.Build/BuildRunner/ExecuteAsync.md) with the `args` and a delegate that defines the build targets and any desired command-line options by calling methods on the provided [`BuildApp`](Faithlife.Build/BuildApp.md).

 ```csharp
 using Faithlife.Build;